 As the owner, ultimately most decisions will come down to you.
 Make sure you’re available to answer questions as they arise, so deadlines aren’t affected.
 Ask questions upfront and clearly explain your priorities.
 It’s vital that your builder understands what you want, and you agree on everything in advance.

-The construction manager usually acts as the main liaison person between you and the building team, during your build.
-In addition to this, they will usually provide assistance during the planning stage, ensuring that your home is built to your specifications and within the scheduled timeframe.
+The construction manager usually acts as the main liaison person between you and the building team, during your new home build.
+In addition to this, they will usually provide assistance during the planning stage, ensuring that your home is built to your specifications and within the scheduled time frame.

 At Hallmark Homes, we’re here to help